duydd25031999/TC_note/Software Development/Scrum_Questions.md

     - Lập kế hoạch cải tiến
 - English sample answer:
   - The Sprint Retrospective typically follows this flow:
     - Gather data: Everyone shares observations about the Sprint.
     - Analyze and discuss: Identify key successes, problems, and their causes.
     - Plan improvements: Select a few concrete actions to improve in the next Sprint.
-  - Each step builds upon the previous one: gathering information ensures no blind spots, analysis brings deep insights, and planning guarantees that improvement actions are real and actionable.

 # Scrum Artifact